Types of Compensation: What to Include in Your Compensation Plan

 As an employer, you pay your employees for the work they perform for you.
 Almost every employer worldwide provides monetary compensation for their workers, but many still don’t know that a compensation package involves more than their employees’ base salary.

-Base pay is only that - the base of the total compensation you may offer to your employees.
+Base pay is only that - the base of the total compensation you may offer to your employees, based on the work they perform, their experience, and job title.

 In fact, there are several types of compensation, which we’re going to examine more closely in this article.